aws/aws-sdk-ruby/README.md

 ...
 ```

-Otherwise, you can use `aws-sdk-v1` for SDK version 1 and have the freedom to choice whether using `aws-sdk` version 3 for all AWS service gems or specific service gems as you wish:
+Otherwise, you can use `aws-sdk-v1` for SDK version 1 and have the freedom to choose using `aws-sdk` version 3 for all AWS service gems or using specific service gems:

 ```ruby
 # Using `aws-sdk` v3